 Reflux after Bariatric Surgery

-Patients who have had a bariatric surgery may continue to have reflux or may develop reflux despite weight loss.
-Treating these symptoms can be difficult given the changes to the anatomy that occurred with the weight loss surgery.
-The majority of bariatric procedures today consist of a sleeve gastrectomy, and a gastric bypass.
+Reflux after bariatric surgery may continue or develop despite weight loss.
+Treating reflux after bariatric surgery in Denver can be difficult given the changes to the anatomy that occurred with the weight-loss surgery.
+The majority of bariatric procedures today consist of a sleeve gastrectomy and a gastric bypass.

-In select patients the LINX reflux management system has enabled patients to keep the sleeve gastrectomy while having their reflux controlled.
+In select patients, the LINX reflux management system has enabled patients to keep the sleeve gastrectomy while having their reflux controlled.
 The results of a few small studies are promising when careful, comprehensive evaluation to select the appropriate patient has been performed.
 Recovery after the LINX placement procedure is quite short, making the procedure very convenient.

 Reflux can occur after a gastric bypass, even though the stomach is now very small.
-Diagnosis can be difficult as some patients also do not produce much acid, and usually present with LPR (link to LPR page) symptoms and not typical reflux symptoms (heartburn or regurgitation).
+Diagnosis can be difficult, as some patients also do not produce much acid and usually present with LPR symptoms and not typical reflux symptoms (heartburn or regurgitation).

-Given the anatomy changes with the gastric bypass, until recently, the only option for these patients has been revision of the gastric bypass, with significant risks and often unsatisfactory results.
+Given the anatomical changes that occur with the gastric bypass, until recently, the only option for these patients has been revision of the gastric bypass, with significant risks and often unsatisfactory results.

 An alternative, again in appropriately selected patients, has been the LINX reflux management system.
 The results of a few small studies indicate good reflux control in most patients, without the risks of having to alter the anatomy.